Janet Gilmore

 On Ethnic Landscapes & Folks Arts:

 2012 “Restless Spirits on the Driftless Landscape” and “Cottonwood Dairy.”
 In From Mining to Farm Fields to Ethnic Communities: Buildings and Landscapes of Southwestern Wisconsin, Vernacular Architecture Forum Madison meeting tour book, ed.
-Anna V. Andrzejewski, Arnold R. Alanen, and Sarah Fayen Scarlett, 34-55 and 335-41.
-University of Wisconsin–Madison Dept. of Art History.
+Anna V. Andrzejewski, Arnold R. Alanen, and Sarah Fayen Scarlett, 34-55 and 335-341.
+UW–Madison Dept. of Art History.

 2009 “Mount Horeb’s Oljanna Venden Cunneen, A Norwegian-American Rosemaler ‘on the Edge.’”
 “Nordic Spaces” issue of ARV: Yearbook of Nordic Folklore 65: 25-47.